Develop deeper knowledge and skills in writing, speaking, and engaging today’s culture, as well as relating a biblical worldview to your work.

 Choose a part-time or full-time program to suit your circumstance and lifestyle.
 Part-time student should note some classes my be scheduled during the day.
 Some lectures and tutorials may also have evening classes.

-Diploma of Liberal Arts (MI02)
+Graduate Certificate of Liberal Arts (MI02)

 In planning their courses, students must consult the relevant Courses Handbook for information regarding course rules and requirements, including unit prerequisite requirements.